-To welcome and recruit entrepreneurs and foster innovation, Riverside County has created an ecosystem of Innovation Centers.
+Riverside County has created an ecosystem of Innovation Centers to welcome and recruit entrepreneurs and foster innovation.
 These centers have assisted in the raising of hundreds of millions of dollars for new companies in the County over the previous decade, but the potential is even higher.

 Growth in Employment

 In addition, the centers are fueling job development across the County.
-In 2018, it was revealed that the Inland Empire, which includes both Riverside and San Bernardino counties, was exceeding the rest of the country in terms of tech job growth.
+In 2018, it was revealed that the Inland Empire, including Riverside and San Bernardino counties, exceeded the rest of the country’s tech job growth.
 That year, the region’s tech jobs rose by 3.5 percent, outpacing the rest of the state and, in second place, virtually outpacing the rest of the country.
 It wasn’t a coincidence.